 We plowed through the brush and made our way into the clearing where we had seen several grouse before.
 The little gal asked how we would find them.
 The three of us sat on our horses and made a plan.
 We would flush the birds on horseback.
-Hank would ride into the trees, I would skirt the edge of the trees and the little gal would ride the edge of the meadow.
+Hank would ride into the trees, I would skirt the edge of the trees, and the little gal would ride the edge of the meadow.

 We proceeded to another meadow to the West and used a similar flushing technique to the one we had used in the first meadow.
 Still no luck.
-The little gal was getting a little bored since our plan was not producing anything.
+The little gal was getting bored since our plan was not producing anything.
 Her excitement was waning.
 It was time to take a break.

 We told stories and imagined who had been in this meadow before us.
-We told stories of the hunters who probably sat on this little bluff watching the bulls come from the timber and we told stories about the turkey hunts we had been on before.
-We teased Daisy the bird dog because she wasn’t finding us any birds.
+We told stories of the hunters who probably sat on this little bluff watching the bulls come from the timber, and we told stories about the turkey hunts we had been on before.
+We teased Daisy, the bird dog because she wasn’t finding us any birds.

 She didn’t seem to mind the heckling much.
-It was more like attention that the poor neglected Daisy never gets.
+It was more like the attention that the poor neglected Daisy never gets.
 We rubbed and scratched her then we got her pumped up to go look for more birds!

 We mounted our horses again and headed up the trail through the timber.
-Now Daisy the bird dog was pretty serious.
+Now, Daisy, the bird dog was pretty serious.
 She was sniffing and running shortly ahead of us.
 Then it was on!
 She pointed.
 We knew she had success.
 Hank quickly helped the little gal dismount from her horse and got her gun ready.
 Then Daisy was off.
-She scattered three birds and the little gal had her shot-gun ready.
+She scattered three birds and the little gal had her shotgun ready.
 She aimed and shot with great accuracy.
 The bird did not sputter or spin.
 It sank directly to the ground.
 The little gal stood there in amazement at her success.
 She was so happy and proud.